 Halls of residence

 Affordable accommodation specifically for students.
-The rooms tend to be small, however larger flats are also available for couples (even with children!) in some halls of residence.
-Living in a hall of residence will allow you to quickly get to know your fellow students.
+The rooms tend to be small, however larger flats are also available for couples (with children) in some halls of residence.
+Living in a hall of residence will allow you to get to know your fellow students quickly.
 In Düsseldorf, the → Studierendenwerk operates the halls of residence, which include single flats, flats and shared flats near the → campus.
 The rent is usually lower than in the private housing market.
-More information
+More information (website in German)

 Also see → compulsory insurance.

 You’ll need to provide proof of (individual or family) health insurance during enrolment.
 Contact your health insurance provider to request a certificate.

 The card for HHU students that combines your → student ID, library card, canteen card and → semester ticket in one single card.
 Valid for five years (with re-registration every year), you’ll be sent your HHU Card by post once you’ve enrolled.
 If you lose your card, you can apply to the → Student Services Centre for a new one (fees apply).
 See here (website in german) for more information.

 In Germany, you can obtain your → academic degree at various different types of higher education institution, including a university, university of applied sciences, ecclesiastical college (kirchliche Hochschule) or university of public administration (Verwaltungshochschule).
 Each of these higher education institutions has a different focus.

 The sports association offering a comprehensive sports programme for students at HHU and other universities in Düsseldorf.
 The varied offerings include around 80 disciplines, most of which are free for HHU students.
 Sports programme and registration (website in German)